Mitigated barren plateaus in the time-nonlocal optimization of analog quantum-algorithm protocols: Methods

-In discrete, gate-based quantum circuits the protocols of the gate implementations are sequential, rather than parallel, and therefore contain long idling times in the Hamiltonian parameters.
+In quantum circuits, the time-dependent Hamiltonian parameters that implement the gates are sequential, rather than parallel, and therefore contain long idling times.
 This is a consequence of deconstructing unitary transformations into algorithmic sequences of logical gates.
-Fig.~\ref{fig1} illustrates the levels of abstraction of quantum algorithm parametrization, for the example of the quantum Fourier transform (QFT).
-Our departure from the conventional quantum circuit paradigm towards a larger and more intricate space of solutions of quantum algorithms enables a computatonal speed-up due to parallelized Hamiltonian operations.
-At the same time our ansatz eliminates complications that can occur due to the discrete nature of other ansätze.
-Our ansatz is exclusive to analogue quantum protocols and does not translate into discrete circuit parametrizations, conventionally found in VQA.
+Fig.~\ref{fig1} illustrates different levels of abstraction of quantum algorithms.
+The departure from the conventional quantum circuit paradigm towards a larger and more intricate space of solutions of quantum protocols enables a computational speed-up due to parallelized Hamiltonian operations.